benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - BUG: barrow mound doesn't reset owner
 - Gold is too slow after capturing the town.
 I need money to spend on buildings!
   - Possible solution: city hall should already be built (saves 5000 gold)

+### Play 8 (Teal)

+- Got Acharna by day 3
+- Exited starting area with 2 level 7 heroes, including GM necromancy
+- Wants as I'm in the southern third of the starting area:
+  - levels
+  - artifacts
+  - maybe gold?
+- got out of starting area by day 3 of week 3 (turn 17)